CocoaDebug/CocoaDebug/README.md

 ## Parameter Description

-When you initialize CocoaDebug, you can customize the following parameter values before `CocoaDebug.enable()`:
+When you initialize CocoaDebug, you can customize the following parameter values before `CocoaDebug.enable()`.

 - `serverURL` - If the crawled URLs contain server URL ,set these URLs bold font to be marked. not mark when this value is nil. default value is nil.